margaretmf/margaretmf.github.io/poetry.md

 Mortal mind wants to control through pressure, through anger, through manipulation, through jealousy.
 Divine Mind wants to control through morality, through the consciousness of good, through helpfulness, through good character.

+## The Ocean ##
+The ocean crashes every day upon the shore.
+The deep waters fo God are where the sin is stirred out.
+And the holiness of God can cleanse what is wrong away.

 ## Connected, Yet Ostracized ##
 When I am feeling connected yet ostracized, I want to yell out, but I pause to remember the values to live out with the connections, not the connections themselves.